Cooking On The Ranch

 Slow Cooker Country Style Ribs with sauerkraut, potatoes and carrots.

-Slow Cooker Country Style Ribs with potatoes, sauerkraut, apples and carrots is a complete meal in one pot and comfort food at its best.
+Slow Cooker Country Style Ribs with potatoes, sauerkraut, apples and carrots is a complete meal in one pot and classic comfort food at its best.
 Adding apple juice to the broth delivers a juicy tangy meal with maximum flavor.
 Country Style Ribs in the crock pot is a hearty fix and forget it meal that your family will love.

 country style pork ribs cooked in slow cooker served with potatoes, carrots and sauerkraut